kylejlin/zo/spec_v1.md

 (
     fun

-    // Decreasing index.
-THIS MUST BE A NUMBER LITERAL.
+    // Decreasing param index.
+THIS MUST BE A NUMBER LITERAL OR `nonrec`.
     // This is equal to the arity
-    // if the fun is non-recursive.
-    // In this case, the fun is indeed non-recursive,
+    // If the fun is non-recursive, write `nonrec`. nonrec
-    // so we set this to the arity (2).
-    2

     // Param types
     (Type0 0)